 5. Write an essay

 As we review your application for admission, we enjoy hearing from those who know you well.
-Request a recommendation from a counselor or teach and have them submit it to us at firstname.lastname@example.org or to the address below.
+Request a recommendation from a counselor or teacher and have them submit it to us at firstname.lastname@example.org or to the address below.